NYPL/sierra-shadow-dataset/README.md

 It lives on a shared NYPL drive named `NYPL Shadow Dataset`.
 There you'll find...

+  - `sierra-all-healed-joined.dat.gz`
-  - `sierra-all-healed-joined.datatable` a serialized R datatable object containing both research and branch items.
+    a gzipped tab-delimited data file containing both research and branch items.

+  - `sierra-branch-healed-joined.dat.gz`
-  - `sierra-branch-healed-joined.datatable` a serialized R datatable object containing both just branch items as determined by the ITYPE.
+    a gzipped tab-delimited data file containing just branch items as determined by the ITYPE.
 This is _substantially_ smaller than the full or research counterpart.

+  - `sierra-research-healed-joined.dat.gz`
-  - `sierra-research-healed-joined.datatable` a serialized R datatable object containing both just research items as determined by the ITYPE
+    a gzipped tab-delimited data file containing just research items as determined by the ITYPE.

   - `sierra-bib-dump.sql.gz` a gzipped copy of the postgres BIB database dump straight from the source